thuyanhnx/thuyanhnx/README.md

 - Reach me at: [anhthng@umich.edu](mailto:anhthng@umich.edu)
 - My portfolio website: _updating_

-## Feature Projects
+## Featured Projects
+- **Recommendation Systems for Online Retails**:
-I'm currently in the process of uploading my recent projects into Github.
-The current ones on my Github are all more than three years old.
+- Vehicle Crash Frequency and Severity Prediction using statistical model The current ones on my Github are all more than three years old.
 The following are some of my upcoming project:

 **Full cycle project:**
 - Food & Drink Map: the anticipated final product is a food and drink map, categorized into Cuisine Types and Specialty

-**Projects associated with Master's coursework:**
 - Recommendation Systems for Online Retails
 - Vehicle Crash Frequency and Severity Prediction using statistical model